DC3-VDP/DIB-VDP-Pilot/README.md

 ## Welcome!

-Welcome to the DIB-VDP Feasibility Study period of public comments Git page.
-This page will help guide you to view, download, as well as, how to post comments.
-The DIB-VDP Feasibility Study public comment period will be open from [date to date] so make submit comments before the end date.
+Welcome to the DIB-VDP Feasibility Study period of public comments Github page.
+This page will help guide you to view and download the study as well as how to post comments.
+The DIB-VDP Feasibility Study public comment period will be open from [date to date] so make sure to submit your comments before the end date.

 [DIB-VDP Feasibility Study in Word](https://github.com/DC3-VDP/DIB-VDP-Pilot/raw/master/DIB-VDP%20Feasibility%20Study%20v_1_0%20Final.docx)